brown-ccv/jupyterhub-user-manual/github-classroom/github-classroom.md

 # **GitHub Classroom**

 [GitHub Classroom](https://classroom.github.com) makes it easy to distribute materials and assigments to students while maintaining the oweneship of all materials in your own organization.
 The following diagrams will help you undestrand these workflows.
-To get started follow to the [Getting Started](./Getting-Started-8438bf05-0895-472c-9204-d76af01b3fc7.md) section
+To get started follow to the remider of this section.

 ---